HanMingPsy/PsyLingLLM-R/README.md

    >
 - **`timeout`** → Integer value specifying the maximum time (in seconds) allowed for each LLM API request.<br>
    >The `timeout` parameter sets the upper limit for how long PsyLingLLM waits for a model response before aborting the request.<br>
-   >- Default → 120 seconds unless overridden by a global option.<br>
+   >- `Default` → 120 seconds unless overridden by a global option.<br>
    >
    >If the model does not respond within this duration, the trial is automatically marked as a timeout error (`TrialStatus = "TIMEOUT"`).<br>
    >This ensures that a single slow or unresponsive API call does not block the entire experiment run.<br>
    >
 - **`overwrite`** → Logical flag indicating whether to overwrite existing output files.<br>
    >The overwrite parameter controls whether `PsyLingLLM` should replace an existing result file when writing experiment outputs via `output_path`.<br>
+   >
    >`TRUE` (default) → overwrite existing files if they already exist.<br>
    >`FALSE` → throw an error if the file already exists, preventing accidental data loss.<br>
+   >
    >This parameter is useful when you want to preserve previous experiment runs or enforce explicit versioning of output files.<br>
    >
 - **`delay`** → Pause time (in seconds) between trials.<br>
    >The delay parameter introduces a controlled time interval between successive API requests.<br>
+   >
-   >- Default is `0` (no delay).<br>
+   >- `Default` is `0` (no delay).<br>
    >- Use a positive value (e.g., `delay = 1.5`) to insert a fixed pause between trials.<br>
    >
    >This can be useful in experiments where:<br>
       >API rate limits must be respected (e.g., OpenAI or Anthropic quotas).<br>
       >Controlled timing between stimuli is required (e.g., simulating human pacing).<br>
       >You want to prevent server overload during batch trials.<br>
+   >
    >The delay applies after each trial (or conversation turn) and before the next request begins.<br>
    >
-- **`return_raw`** → Logical flag indicating whether to include raw request and response objects in the returned results.
+- **`return_raw`** → Logical flag indicating whether to include raw request and response objects in the returned results.<br>
-   >The return_raw parameter controls whether PsyLingLLM should attach the complete raw data for each API call — including the request body, headers, and raw response text — to the output data frame.
+   >The return_raw parameter controls whether PsyLingLLM should attach the complete raw data for each API call — including the request body, headers, and raw response text — to the output data frame.<br>
-   >`FALSE` (default) → returns only structured trial results conforming to PsyLingLLM_Schema.
+   >`FALSE` (default) → returns only structured trial results conforming to PsyLingLLM_Schema.<br>
-   >`TRUE` → adds additional columns containing the full raw request and response payloads for each trial.
+   >`TRUE` → adds additional columns containing the full raw request and response payloads for each trial.<br>
-   >This option is useful for debugging, model comparison, or advanced post-hoc analyses where you need to inspect the exact input/output exchanged with the LLM API.
+   >This option is useful for debugging, model comparison, or advanced post-hoc analyses where you need to inspect the exact input/output exchanged with the LLM API.<br>

 ---

 ## 2. Garden Path Sentences Judgment Task
-This example demonstrates how to run a repeated-trial experiment using all available parameters in trial_experiment().
+This example demonstrates how to run a repeated-trial experiment using all available parameters in `trial_experiment()`.
 It shows how to load demo linguistic materials, configure model behavior, and control experiment pacing.